Chris Stark

-Christopher Francis Stark (born 12 March 1987) is a British media personality who is co-host of Capital Breakfast alongside Jordan North and Sian Welby.
+Christopher Francis Stark (born 12 March 1987) is a British radio DJ and television personality.
+He is the co-host of Capital Breakfast alongside Jordan North and Sian Welby.
 He is one of the hosts of the award winning That Peter Crouch Podcast.
-He was also co-host on the Scott Mills show on BBC Radio 1 until he departed in 2022.
+He was also a co-host on the Scott Mills show on BBC Radio 1 until he departed in 2022.

 Broadcasting career

 Capital FM

-In July 2022 it was announced that Stark was joining Capital Breakfast with Roman Kemp and Sian Welby and he began his presenting role on 10 October 2022.
+In July 2022 it was announced that Stark would be joining Capital Breakfast with Roman Kemp and Sian Welby and he began his presenting role on 10 October 2022.
 He now co-hosts the show with Jordan North and Sian Welby.

 That Peter Crouch Podcast

 In 2018, along with Peter Crouch and Tom Fordyce, Stark became a co-host of That Peter Crouch Podcast..
 This has become a success with over five series being created.
 The podcast returned in 2022 where it moved from the BBC to Acast.
 Chris and Peter are now joined by co-host Steve Sidwell.